mathildecheval/AppOceanTrip/README.md

 * Resources

 # Introduction
-**Project:** This application seems to offer a user-friendly interface for exploring and participating in various maritime activities, while encouraging ecological commitment.
+**Project:** This application offers a user-friendly interface for exploring and participating in various maritime activities, while encouraging ecological commitment.

 **Context:** Intensive "iOS Mobile Development" training from the [Apple Foundation Program](https://www.apple.com/fr/newsroom/2024/06/apple-simplon-celebrate-five-years-of-training-for-aspiring-developers/) to create a native iOS application in Swift.
 The 1-month program includes modules on project management, UX Design, professional communication and coding.